cheikhsimsol/errorai/README.md

 ## Prerequisites
 - **Go 1.18+**: Ensure you have Go installed on your system.
 - **Gemini AI API Key**: You need a valid API key from Google Gemini to use the AI features.
+Get one [here](https://aistudio.google.com/app/apikey)
 - **Internet connection**: Required for the Gemini API to function.

 ## Configuration